Skip to content

 Output

-Width pxInteger
+Width (px)Integer

 Default: 1024 Range: 1–8192

-Canvas width (used when no image connected)
+Output width (locked when image input is connected)

-Height pxInteger
+Height (px)Integer

 Default: 1024 Range: 1–8192

-Canvas height (used when no image connected)
+Output height (locked when image input is connected)

 Strokes